-When students transition from high school, they face a world of bewildering changes, challenges, risks, and opportunities.
-This two-semester course gives students the tools, concepts, and resources they need to make sense of the major issues of concern in the world today.
+When students transition from high school, they face a world full of challenges, risks, and opportunities.
+This two-semester course gives students some of the concepts and resources they need to make sense of their world.
 At the end of the course, they will be able to...

-identify and analyze key economic, political, cultural, and environmental issues
+identify and analyze key economic, political, and environmental issues

 stay informed about issues of concern to them